What Is A Junk Journal? A Creative Way to Upcycle Your Memories

 Stamps and stencils are a great way to add interest and texture to your pages.
 Stamps can be used to create images or patterns, while stencils can be used to create backgrounds or add texture.
 Some techniques for using stamps and stencils include:

-• Using stamps to create images or patterns on your pages.
+• Use stamps to create pictures or patterns on your pages.

 • Using stencils to create backgrounds or add texture.